Are you ready to understand your time challenges and take control?

 3. Record any mindset, behaviours or other emotions which come up for you.

-The Time Sheet can be used for this purpose too.
+The time sheet you created can be used for this purpose too.
 Notice what comes up with the tasks as you do them, or think about doing them.
 Do they bring out a strong emotion in you?
 Do you love an activity, yet hate doing something else?
 Is there anything that causes you worry, or makes you feel annoyed?

 Understanding your thoughts and reactions can help you: